Why every millisecond matters

 animation: fade-in 0.2s ease-in;

-Astro’s built-in View Transitions support (ClientRouter) automatically leverages this API.
+}Astro’s built-in View Transitions support (ClientRouter) automatically uses this API.

-Taming Third-Party Scripts with Partytown
+Taming third-party scripts with Partytown

-Google Analytics, Facebook Pixel, Hotjar, chat widgets - these third-party scripts are often the biggest main thread blockers.
-On a typical marketing site, third-party scripts can add 800-1200 ms to Time to Interactive.
+Google Analytics, Facebook Pixel, Hotjar, chat widgets, these third-party scripts are often the biggest main-thread blockers.
+On a typical marketing site, third-party scripts can add 800-1,200 ms to Time to Interactive.

 Partytown’s solution is elegantly simple: it moves third-party scripts into a Web Worker, so they don’t block the main thread.